-- Read, understand, and sign the Memorandum of Understanding (MoU) (Attachment B: Partnership Memorandum of Understanding). - Be approved by the Management Committee or the broader Partnership. - Pay an annual membership contribution in accordance with the approved membership tier provided in the MoU (note: should a Partner not pay its membership contribution within 30 days, its voting rights shall be suspended at the discretion of the Chair).
+- read, understand, and sign the Memorandum of Understanding (MoU) (Attachment B: Partnership Memorandum of Understanding); - be approved by the Management Committee; and - pay an annual membership contribution in accordance with the approved membership tier provided in the MoU (note: should a Partner not pay its membership contribution within 30 days, its voting rights shall be suspended at the discretion of the Chair).

-Organisations who become partners may nominate one representative to participate in Partnership meetings.
-Partners will not be remunerated for their time by the Dry Tropics Partnership for Healthy Waters.
+Organisations who become Partners may nominate one representative to participate in Partnership meetings.
+Partners will not be remunerated for their time by the Healthy Waters Partnership for the Dry Tropics.